scking7/yubi/docs/Fedora/software_installation_fedora.md

 ## Environment Configuration

 4\.
 In all Gnome-Based desktop environments (Gnome 2, Gnome 3, MATE, Cinnamon, XFCE, etc.), disable Gnome-Shell's `ssh-agent` by copying & pasting the following into a terminal window (not including the `$` command-prompts).
-This is a kludgey process due multiple undocumented changes by Gnome developers -- we're implementing 3 different methods of attempting to get Gnome to obey our attempt to prevent it from hijacking the ssh agent.
+This is a kludgey process due to multiple undocumented changes by Gnome developers -- we're implementing three different methods of attempting to get Gnome to obey our commands and prevent it from hijacking the ssh agent.
+All for "usability" purposes in their minds.